Soundaryamerak/Employee-Dashboard-SQL-PowerBI-Logistics/README.md

 6. **Attrition (2000):** Stacked bar chart depicting 2000 attrition rates by job title across different departments.
 7. **Employee Lifecycle:** Horizontal bar chart showing the average tenure of employees in each job title before quitting.

-# Top Insights & Recommendations from the Dashboard
+# Insights & Recommendations from the Dashboard
 **Insight 1:** The number of hires has steadily declined, while the number of employees quitting has increased.

 **Recommendations:**